Ethics and the Triage Model in Managed Care Hospital Psychiatry

 not of absolute certainty, but of a greater or lesser degree of certainty

 (Bursztajn et al., 1981).
-Triage decisions
+Triage decisions are

-for example, that there is a 90%, 95% or 99% probability that a patient "cannot
+that there is a 90%, 95% or 99% probability that a patient "cannot

 survive" or "cannot improve."
 To balance such estimates

-against the probabilities of saving other patients, as well as to
+against the probabilities of saving other patients, as well as to compare

-the assumption that it will occur may become a self-fulfilling prophecy.
+it will occur may become a self-fulfilling prophecy.

 The decision to treat a patient as hopeless may (for whatever combination

-of organic and psychological reasons) close the gap from, say, a
+of organic and psychological reasons) close the gap from, say, a 95%

-Rausch, 1981).
-Today there is cause for concern that the labeling
+Today there is cause for concern that the labeling of people as dead

-of people as dead (or its equivalent) will leave them fit only for
+(or its equivalent) will leave them fit only for discard.
+The study of

-discard.
-The study of the psychology of survival in the Holocaust
+the psychology of survival in the Holocaust confirms that people who

-confirms that people who are labeled as dead either by themselves
+are labeled as dead either by themselves or by others tend to engage

-or by others tend to engage in a powerful form of socially self-fulfilling
+in a powerful form of socially self-fulfilling prophecies (O'Keefe,

-prophecies (O'Keefe, 1982; Bettelheim,
+1982; Bettelheim, 1960; Des

-1960; Des Pres, 1976).
+Pres, 1976).

 Finally, we need to ask whether our moral responsibility toward individual

-patients extends beyond "accomplishing the greatest good for
+patients extends beyond "accomplishing the greatest good for the

-the greatest number" (United States
+greatest number" (United States Department

-aggregate, but also by how well they discharge their special duties
+also by how well they discharge their special duties on behalf of the

-on behalf of the worst off, the most unfortunate.
+worst off, the most unfortunate.

 Thus, while acknowledging the fact of limited resources and the need